 Events like these are not only fantastic for providing us with the opportunity to reflect, but they also strengthen our links with the local business community and provide us with new opportunities to learn and grow ourselves.
 Over the last twelve months, we have found that inspiration is, more often than not, a two-way process.

-We support The Tomorrow’s Engineers Code
+Supporting the Tomorrow’s Engineers Code

 Engineering is a varied, stimulating and valuable career and we need to work harder than ever to ensure that it is accessible for this generation of young people – for their own life chances and so that we have a diverse and insightful workforce that enables the UK to thrive.